 For example, I use a link to convert timezones a lot in my marketing.
 So I have access to that task in 3 different Projects (website, newsletter, business).
 There’s no need to recreate it, I just add the specific Project's tag to the task and I’m good to go!

-Saving these resources and links in my Projects has saved me a ton of time and kept me focused in the moment.
+Saving these resources and links in my Projects has saved me a ton of time and keeps me focused in the moment.
 I know where everything is in an instant, and I can find it quickly.

 Planning my blog content